·8 min read

 Points That Work for All Three Subclasses

-Some point boosters apply equally across all three visa subclasses, regardless of which one you target.
-These are the smartest investments because they preserve your flexibility:
+Some point boosters count the same across all three subclasses, whichever one you target.
+They're the smartest investments because they keep your options open:

 • NAATI CCL (Community Language): +5 points • Works for 189, 190, and 491 • $814 cost • 4–8 weeks preparation